-Counterparties that are placed on 'negative ratings watch' will remain on the Pension Fund's lending list at the discretion of the Executive Director, Finance and Technology in consultation with the Chairman of the Pension Fund Investment Steering Committee (or Vice Chairman if the Chairman is unavailable).
+Counterparties that are placed on 'negative ratings watch' will remain on the Pension Fund's lending list at the discretion of the Executive Director, Corporate Services in consultation with the Chairman of the Pension Fund Investment Steering Committee (or Vice Chairman if the Chairman is unavailable).

 Money Market Funds (MMFs) are short term pooled investments that are placed, by a manager, in a wide range of money market instruments.
 The size of the investment pool of a MMF enables the manager to not only offer the flexibility of overnight and call money, but also the stability and returns of longer dated deposits.
 Strict rules and criteria are set down by the official rating agencies, covering the types of investment counterparties used, the maturity distribution of the funds and investment concentrations.
 The MMFs that the Pension Fund uses will be denominated in sterling and be regulated within the EU.
-Further details of the Custodian cash balance arrangements are available upon request.